andrewfitz/wp-alexa-flash-briefing/readme.txt

 This lets you use the same install for many feeds!

+The feed API will cache in transients the result per category per limit for a default of 1 hour.
+To change the cache time or turn off caching per feed, use the cache param.
+0 turns off caching for that feed, 1 for 1 hour (default), 3 for 3 hours, 0.5 for 30 mins, etc.

+Just add the cache param to the end point:

+`/wp-json/alexa-fb/v1/briefings/?cache=0`

+All params can be used together.

 ## Notes

 * You MUST use a secure domain and secure links to your audio files (https for the audio files and the feed URL).